 The Board has adopted a mandate in which it explicitly assumes responsibility for stewardship of the Corporation.
 The Board is mandated to represent the Shareholders to ensure appropriate succession planning is in place, select the appropriate chief executive officer, assess and approve the strategic direction of the Corporation, ensure that appropriate processes for risk assessment, management and internal control are in place, monitor management performance against agreed benchmarks, and assure the integrity of financial reports.
 A copy of the Board Mandate is attached hereto as Appendix "B".

 Position Descriptions

-The Board has developed written position descriptions, which are reviewed annually, for the Chair and the chairs of each of the Audit Committee, the Compensation Committee and the Corporate Governance and Nominating Committee.
-The Chief Executive Officer also has a written position description that has been approved by the Board and is reviewed annually.
+The Board has developed written position descriptions, which are reviewed annually, for the Chair of the Board, the Lead Director and Chief Executive Officer.